Mar. 12, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Ependymomas are one of the more common childhood brain tumors.
-After total resection, outcome is excellent.
-However, for patients whose tumors are subtotally resected or anaplastic, disease relapse is common.
+Total resection improves the likelihood of survival for patients whose tumors are subtotally resected or anaplastic; disease relapse is common.
 The author summarizes the outcomes of new treatment approaches and the value of adjuvant chemotherapy.
 Increased biological understandings have already changed classification and have altered management of the tumor.
 They have clearly demonstrated that pediatric supratentorial and infratentorial ependymomas are different entities.

 By the time of diagnosis, most posterior fossa ependymomas have resulted in blockage of the third or fourth ventricle and hydrocephalus.
 Children will most typically have headaches, nausea, and vomiting.
 However, clinical manifestations of ependymomas are notoriously variable.
 The duration of symptoms prior to diagnosis usually varies between 1 and 36 months, with the majority of patients having symptoms from 3 to 6 months.
 As the tumor extends along the floor of the fourth ventricle, it may cause multiple cranial nerve palsies, as well as cerebellar dysfunction.
 Extension into the cerebellar pontine angle may result in unilateral facial palsy, sensorineural hearing loss, and vestibular dysfunction.